New! BD Essentials: Turn your team into growth advocates

 It’s an important question to consider.

-Often, contractors rely on gut instincts or the monetary success to determine whether their business development strategy is effective.
+Some business development managers may rely on gut instincts or the monetary success to determine whether their business development strategy is effective, but that’s not a winning strategy to meet growth targets.

-It’s so important to know whether you are heading in the right direction, find the best path to avoid obstacles, and successfully reach your destination.
+It’s important to know whether you are heading in the right direction so you can find the best path to avoid obstacles, and successfully reach your destination.

 SELECTING THE RIGHT KPIs